Counting Backwards from Now

 250 million years from now - North and South America collide with Africa, forming a new supercontinent.

-750 million years from now - The Sagittarius dwarf galaxy makes its next pass through the Milky Way, and perhaps disintegrates.
+750 million years from now - The Sagittarius dwarf spheroidal galaxy makes its next pass through the Milky Way, and perhaps disintegrates.

 1.1 billion years from now - The Sun becomes 10% brighter than today.
 Runaway greenhouse effect may evaporate the Earth's oceans.
 If so, the water in upper atmosphere will photodissociate and the hydrogen will sail off into outer space.